todokku/heroku-wordpress-2/README.md

+#NOTE NOT MY SOURCE CODE^^^^^^
+only for development and educational purposes only.
+Please check original uploader and contributor of this repo

 # WordPress Heroku

 This project is a template for installing and running [WordPress](http://wordpress.org/) on [Heroku](http://www.heroku.com/).
 The repository comes bundled with: